Reporting opens on Friday mornings at 10am ET and remains open until 2pm ET on Tuesdays (100 hours a week).

 Even if you are only playing one song from an artist, if it’s on a released album, the album should be reported in the title section, not the single.
 If you are playing two or more singles from an album, that airplay should be combined.
 Two singles from one album should never occupy two spots on your chart.
 In most cases only the album will exist in the database anyway (unless another MD has incorrectly added a single) so let the auto-fill function do the work for you.

 If you are new to reporting you may be confused regarding what to report on your adds charts.
 To be clear, these are not airplay charts.
 Your airplay chart (Top 30 or any genre Top 10) should reflect airplay from the past seven days.
 The add charts should contain music you just received in the last week, have reviewed, and plan to make available for your DJs/add to rotation/play.
 If you add less than 10 records each week you don’t have to fill in a complete Top 10 (like you have to do to complete an airplay chart).
 If you add more than 10 records in a week you’ll have to decide which 10 you want to highlight.
-But please don’t use your add charts as an extension of your airplay charts.
+Please don’t use your add charts as an extension of your airplay charts.
 They should not be used to show airplay beyond your Top 30 or genre Top 10s.
 There are no adds charts for Blues, Latin and Chill.

 How To Compile Your Airplay Chart(s).

 We always hope that your submitted charts reflect, as accurately as possible, real airplay.
 If you electronically track your station’s airplay then compiling your airplay charts should be easy.
 But if you have unusually low spin counts where you have many records all receiving the same amount of play or you have sporadic reporting logs from your DJs, you may need to make some editorial choices.
 In the case of ties, most MDs defer to what is newer or what is the biggest priority that week for the promoters.
 Breaking ties alphabetically isn’t really fair to artists whose name is further down the alphabetical scale.
-If you have shows that play only older music (flashback, classic rock, 80s, 90s, etc.) it’s best to omit those show to compile your airplay chart as we don’t want music more than a year old included in your playlist.
+If you have shows that play only older music (flashback, classic rock, 80s, 90s, etc.) it’s best to omit those shows to compile your airplay chart as we don’t want music more than a year old included in your playlist.

 Regarding Reporting Based on 1-2 hour-a-week shows.

 If you are reporting a Genre Top 10 and it’s based on one show then technically all your entries received one play.
 But keep in mind that our charts are weighted.
 So your #1 will receive more points than your #2 and so on down to your #10 entry.
-So you’ll have to decide how you want to rank them, whether that’s just in order of what you played, which are newer, or which ones you like the most or are the highest priority at the moment.
+You’ll have to decide how you want to rank them, whether that’s just in order of what you played, which are newer, or which ones you like the most or are the highest priority at the moment.

 FORMATTING RULES FOR REPORTING: